a-marionette/EasyCSV/README.md

 ## Setup

 > Pick which script you would like to run.
-EasyCSV.py will export a single CSV stucture, while EasyCSV-x will allow for you to export'x' number of CSV structures from your input data.
+EasyCSV.py will export a single CSV stucture, while EasyCSV-x will allow for you to export 'x' number of CSV structures from your input data.

-> Next, open the Python file you chose and hardcode as many CSV headers as you'd like.
+> Open the Python file you chose and hardcode as many CSV headers as you'd like.
 Every header you choose must be inserted as such: DbAtts['YOUR_HEADER'].
-As a bare minimum, you will need at least one header but enter as many as you would like.
 Rinse and repeat this process for any additional tables (if you chose a version of this script that allows for multiple export structures).

 ## Usage